 - 1. Areas identified as "Archaeological Site Protected Areas Requiring Further Archaeological Assessment" on this drawing reflect areas that require further archaeological assessment and are protected by a 20 to 30 metre protective buffer.
-A 50 metre monitoring buffer is also identified on this drawing. - 2.
-No ground alterations including overburden stripping and excavation, or development of any kind shall occur within areas identified as "Archaeological Site Protected Areas Requiring Further Archaeological Assessment" and their respective protective buffers until: - a. the required investigations are completed in accordance with the Stage 1 and 2 Archaeological Assessment prepared by Archaeological Research Associates Ltd. (April 2020), - b. any recommendations that the respective site(s) has no further cultural heritage value or interest are made as a result of completing further investigations, and, - c. the associated reports are entered into the Ontario Public Register of Archaeological Reports and copies are provided to the MNRF. - 3.
-Until note C.2 has been satisfied, a A temporary barrier shall be established around the perimeter of each 'Archaeological Site Protected Areas Requiring Further Archeological Assessment" identified on this drawing as part of site preparation and in advance of extraction ground alteration. - 4.
-All soil disturbing activities within the 50 metres monitoring buffers shall be monitored by a licensed archaeologist to ensure the effectiveness of the avoidance strategy.
+A 50 metre monitoring buffer is also identified on this drawing. - No ground alterations including overburden stripping and excavation, or development of any kind shall occur within 7.
+Wetlands areas identified as "Archaeological Site - Protected Areas Requiring Further Archaeological Assessment" and their respective protective buffers until: - a. the required investigations are completed in accordance with the Stage 1 and 2 Archaeological Assessment prepared by Archaeological Research Associates Ltd. (April 2020). b. any recommendations that the respective site(s) has no further cultural heritage value or interest are made as a - c. the associated reports are entered into the Ontario Public Register of Archaeological Reports.
+A temporary barrier shall be established around the perimeter of each 'Archaeological Site - Protected Areas Requiring

+Further Archeological Assessment" identified on this drawing as part of site preparation and in advance of extraction.

+- 4. All soil disturbing activities within the 50 metres monitoring buffers shall be monitored by a licensed archaeologist to ensure the effectiveness of the avoidance strategy.
 The archaeologist shall ensure that the temporary barrier is in the appropriate location and shall be empowered to stop construction if there is a concern for impacts to an archaeological site.
 'No go' instructions shall be issued to all work crews for the protected areas, and the locations of the protected areas shall be shown on all appropriate contract drawings.
-The protected areas shall be inspected by a licensed archaeologist once the strategy is no longer required, and the effectiveness of the strategy shall be reported to the MHSTCI.

-- 5. Immediately upon issuance of the Licence, and once the construction schedule has been finalized, a licensed archaeologist will be retained by the licensee so that monitoring can occur where required.
-The remaining archaeological fieldwork will be completed upon issuance of the licence by the MNDMNRF. - 6.
-Should deeply buried archaeology remains be found during the course of site preparation and/or extraction related activities, the MHSTCI shall be notified. - In the event that human remains are encountered during construction or extraction activities, the licensee shall immediately contact both the MHSTCI and Registrar or Deputy Registrar of the Cemeteries Regulation Unit of the Ministry of Government and Consumer Services (MGCS).
+The protected areas shall be inspected by a licensed archaeologist once the strategy is no longer required, and the effectiveness of the strategy shall be reported to the - Immediately upon issuance of the Licence, and once the construction schedule has been finalized, a licensed archaeologist will be retained by the licensee so that monitoring can occur where required.
+The remaining F. Traffic - archaeological fieldwork will be completed upon issuance of the licence by the MNDMNRF.
+6. Should deeply buried archaeology remains be found during the course of site preparation and/or extraction related - 7.
+In the event that human remains are encountered during construction or extraction activities, the licensee shall immediately contact both the MHSTCI and Registrar or Deputy Registrar of the Cemeteries Regulation Unit of the G. Visual Ministry of Government and Consumer Services (MGCS).